SoCal Forecast

 Here's how the day-to-day is breaking down so far:

-Monday the 16th looks about waist high at most breaks.
+Wednesday the 4th looks about chest high at west facing breaks.

-Wednesday the 25th, so far, looks about waist max at south facing breaks and knee high at west facing breaks.
+Wednesday the 11th, so far, looks about chest high at west facing breaks.

 Weather Outlook:

-Tuesday the 17th should see the onshore flow weaken with a late morning burn-off likely and max beach temps in the low to mid 60s.
+Today (Tuesday the 3rd) through Thursday the 5th should see the offshore flow weaken temporarily as a cut-off low off the coast wobbles into SoCal.
+Look for morning marine layer with a timely burn-off and max beach temps in the low 60s.

 Wind Outlook: